Secretary: Heather Watson

 Area of expertise: hand, wrist and forearm surgery

-Mr Gidwani’s practice is exclusively focused on the treatment of disorders of the hand and wrist.
-He has worked as a consultant within the orthopaedic department at Guy’s & St Thomas’ since 2009.
-He also contributes to the regional hand trauma service with colleagues from the plastic surgery department.
-He was head of the orthopaedic department from September 2014 to September 2017.
+Mr Sam Gidwani’s practice is exclusively focused on the treatment of disorders of the hand and wrist.
+He has worked as a consultant within the orthopaedic department at Guy’s Hospital since 2009, and also contributes to the regional hand trauma service at St Thomas’ Hospital.
+He was head of the orthopaedic department from September 2014 to September 2017, and is the orthopaedic lead for hand surgery.
+He has introduced a number of new techniques to the trust, most notably wrist replacement and thumb carpometacarpal (CMC) joint replacement.

-Mr Gidwani is a keen educator, for example having co-founded the yearly St. Thomas’ Cadaveric Hand Trauma Course in 2011.
-He also travels to Nepal with the charity Working Hands on a yearly basis to treat patients with hand problems, chiefly related to leprosy.
+Sam is a keen educator.
+He co-founded the yearly St Thomas’ cadaveric hand trauma course in 2011, and serves as a member of the Instructional Course Committee for the British Society for Surgery of the Hand.
+He travels to Nepal with the charity Working Hands on a yearly basis to treat patients with hand problems, chiefly related to leprosy.

 Education and training